john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/portfolio.md

 * filing_date - e.g. `'2023-05-09'` or `('2023-01-01','2024-01-01')` or `['2023-01-01','2024-21-11','2025-23-01']
 * provider - e.g. `sec` or `datamule`. will use defaults from [config](../data_provider.md)
 * requests_per_second - sec hard rate limit is 10/s, soft limit is 5/s over long durations.
+* keep_filtered_metadata - whether metadata on documents within a submission should be kept or discarded if documents are filtered.
 * [**kwargs](../utils/_process_cik_and_metadata_filters.md)

 ### Filtering